intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#612 - "ALWAYS include a clause in your contracts/SOWs that allow you to terminate, for convenience (e.g., with 10-30 days notification)"**

+**\#613 - "Sharp competent people – are decisive.
+Beware wasting time negotiating with people that drag discussions out for weeks, or months"**

+**\#614 - "If you find out that someone lied to you during negotiations – walk away, without hesitation"**

+**\#615 - "If you are asked to make a critical concession, you deserve a just compensation"**

 ## 7xx - On Managing Your Professional Career